ThihaKZ16/group5/use-cases/use-case-country-6.md

 ## MAIN SUCCESS SCENARIO

-1. Finance request population information by countries.
+1. Finance request top 10 populated country information in a region.
 2. Country Director captures name of the countries to get population information for.
-3. Country Director extracts current world population information by countries from largest to smallest.
+3. Country Director extracts top 10 populated countries in a region.
-4. Country Director provides report to finance.
+4. Country Director provides report to Finance.

 ## EXTENSIONS